codingSteve/library/README.md

  - Borrow and return items - items are loaned out for a period of one week.
    For example, a customer can borrow WarGames on 21st February and they will be expected to return it by 28th February.

- - Determine current inventory - this should show you the current items that are loanable.
-You should make allowances for multiple copies of the same item (i.e. there can be multiple copies of the same book/movie).
+ - Determine current inventory - this should show you the current items that are available for loan.
+We provide support for multiple copies of the same item (i.e. there can be multiple copies of the same book/movie).
-   For example, if you choose to use the initial inventory, the current inventory should return the titles.

  - Determine overdue items. i.e. all items that should have been returned before today.
    For example, if a book was due on 12th February and today is 15th February, that book should be flagged as overdue.